 Because of how serious Blizzard takes violations of their rules, especially when it comes to real money trading, even some false positives are bound to happen.
 More so if you’re actually going out of your way to snipe at the Auction House, or spend hours fishing or gathering herbs and mines.

-Needless to say, if you ever run into such an issue and need some help, we’re here for you!
+Needless to say, if you ever run into such an issue and need some help, you could always check out our WoW unban service!

 All in all, a possible solution to prevent the WoW token prices from sky-rocketing would be setting a fixed price that won’t fluctuate, unless the demand is way higher than the supply.
 Although that might already be in place, the prices get altered way too fast, so an internal price cooldown could also be helpful.